-- LOW/MODERATE-BLEED-RISK surgery/procedure: Last dose of rivaroxaban 2 days before surgery/procedure (i.e. skip 1 dose), which corresponds to approximately 2-3 half-lives elapsed between stopping rivaroxaban and surgery. - HIGH-BLEED-RISK surgery/procedure (includes any neuraxial [i.e., spinal or epidural] anesthesia or procedure): Last dose of rivaroxaban 3 days before surgery/procedure (i.e. skip 2 doses), which corresponds to approximately 4-5 half-lives elapsed between stopping rivaroxaban and surgery.
+- MINIMAL-BLEED-RISK procedure: In patients who require a minor dental procedure, cataract procedure, or minor skin procedure it is likely safe not to interrupt anticoagulation (as is done in warfarin-treated patients) but data to support such practice is lacking.
+An alternative approach would be to hold rivaroxaban on the day of the procedure or, if rivaroxaban is not interrupted, to delay that day's dose for 4-6 hours after the procedure. - LOW/MODERATE-BLEED-RISK surgery/procedure: Last dose of rivaroxaban 2 days before surgery/procedure (i.e. skip 1 dose), which corresponds to approximately 2-3 half-lives elapsed between stopping rivaroxaban and surgery. - HIGH-BLEED-RISK surgery/procedure (includes any neuraxial [i.e., spinal or epidural] anesthesia or procedure): Last dose of rivaroxaban 3 days before surgery/procedure (i.e. skip 2 doses), which corresponds to approximately 4-5 half-lives elapsed between stopping rivaroxaban and surgery.

-Resumption of rivaroxaban 20 mg (or 15 mg if usual dose) once daily should be done cautiously after major surgery or in patients at increased bleeding risk, as this is a therapeutic-dose which is higher than what is used for routine post-operative VTE prophylaxis.
+Resumption of rivaroxaban 20 mg (or 15 mg if usual dose) once daily should be done cautiously after major surgery or in patients at increased bleeding risk, as this is a therapeutic-dose which is higher than that used for post-operative VTE prevention.